SamBeekman/Note-Taker-App/README.md

 ## Contributing

+The front-end starter code for this project was supplied by the EdX FullStack Coding Bootcamp.

 If you wish to contribute to this or any of my projects, contact me via the details supplied below.